 Making Soft, Fresh Cheeses

 Making ricotta can be as easy as heating milk, adding a coagulant (such as vinegar or lemon juice), watching curds form, separating the curds from the liquid whey and then draining the curds in cheesecloth for a brief period of time.
 The lactose is in the whey and a good quantity of it is drained away.

 The resulting drained curds are the ricotta, but since the ricotta is still fairly wet, some lactose remains in the ricotta – assuming you have used regular whole milk as commercial ricotta producers’ use.
-(Our ricotta recipe begins with lactose-free milk, so it is naturally lactose-free.
-Our recipe also also illustrates all of these steps in images, which you might find helpful to see).
+(Our ricotta recipe begins with lactose-free milk, so it is lactose-free from the get-go.
+Our recipe also also illustrates all of these steps in images, which show you how easy it is to make).